$p$-adic Eisenstein-Kronecker series for CM elliptic curves and the Kronecker limit formulas: Construction of the -adic Eisenstein-Kronecker functions

-Note that $L_n$ is a rational function on $E$ with poles only at $[0]$ in $E$, hence is in particular a Coleman function on $U$.
+Since $L_n$ is a rational function on $E$ with poles only at $\{0\}$ in $E$, it is in particular a Coleman function on $U$.
 The set of Coleman functions is a ring, and we define $F^\col_b$ as follows.

 \begin{definition} We let $F^\col_1$ to be the Coleman function of Lemma \ref{lem: interpolation}.
-For any integer $b > 1$, we define $F^\col_b$ to be the Coleman function
+For any integer $b \geq 0$, we define $F^\col_b$ to be the Coleman function

 on $U$. \end{definition}

 The functions $F^\col_b$ interpolate the power series $F_{z_0,b}(z)$ of the previous section.